circaPower/CircaPower/README.md

 # CircaPower
-Github repository for circadian power calculation (AW-Fisher)
+Github repository for circadian power calculation (CircaPower)

 ## Install This Package from github